 Do a search and request to join relevant groups in your industry or market.
 Sign up for daily and weekly group email digests that provide listings of job postings and other opportunities submitted by group members.

-There is a multitude of reasons to have an active LinkedIn presence that pose immense benefits to job seekers.
+There is a multitude of reasons to have an active LinkedIn presence that poses immense benefits to job seekers.
 Most notably, being on LinkedIn will increase your chances of standing out to hiring managers, allow you to cultivate and leverage valuable industry connections, and provide access to key job opportunities.